-It’s a beautiful clear afternoon with low humidity; the perfect day to mow your lawn.
+It’s a beautiful and clear afternoon with low humidity; the perfect day to mow your lawn.
 You find you’re able to start your walk-behind mower or riding mower, but as soon as you begin cutting the grass, the engine suddenly dies.
-As disappointing as this scenario is, it’s a common one and there are three likely causes for why it happens.
+As disappointing as this scenario is, it’s a common one and there are three likely causes for why a lawn mower starts then dies.

 The lawn mower engine carburetor ensures that the proper mixture of fuel and air will enter the engine cylinder to allow for combustion.
 Old or bad fuel can leave a gummy residue inside the carburetor which can restrict it, preventing the proper ratio of fuel and air from entering the cylinder and stalling the engine.
 If your lawn mower starts and shuts off, here are some tips you can follow to fix or prevent this problem and keep the engine running:

 - Use WD-40, or a dedicated carburetor cleaner, to clean out the ports on the carburetor.